 Before unbolting the

-motor assembly, you need to remove the gear ension from the motor drive
+motor from the arm assembly, you need to remove the gear tension from

 shaft.
 Press the arm and rotate it until you can stick a bolt